ManuFerHi/SiDi-FPGA/Cores/Console/GENESIS/Readme.md

 Copy the following files to the root of your SD card:
   - Copy the latest rbf file (i.e. fpgagen_20181026.rbf) and rename it core.rbf (or load it from the Menu core)
-  - Copy your .bin/.md/.gen cartridge images to the SD card (preferrably into a GENESIS subdirectory)
+  - Copy your .bin/.md/.gen cartridge images to the SD card (preferably into a GENESIS subdirectory)

+### SVP version

+The SVP (SEGA Virtua Processor) version in *only* for Virtua Racing.
+It's also mandatory to enable the "CPU turbo" option and manually set the correct ROM region.

 ## Backup RAM support